Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Proper generalised decomposition for parametric turbulent flow problems

 \subsubsection{\texttt{PGD-SA}: the parametric iteration}

-The parametric iteration for the turbulence model is devised by fixing the newly computed eddy viscosity spatial mode $\sigmaNU^m \fnu^m {\gets} \sigmaNU^m [\fnu^m {+} \De\fnu]$ and restricting the high-dimensional SA equation to the parametric direction $\bI$.
+The parametric iteration of the turbulence model is devised by fixing the newly computed spatial mode $\sigmaNU^m \fnu^m {\gets} \sigmaNU^m [\fnu^m {+} \De\fnu]$ of the eddy viscosity.
+The corresponding parametric increment $\De\psi$ is obtained by restricting the high-dimensional equation~\eqref{eq:PGD-SA-increment} to the parametric direction $\bI$ multiplying it by the spatial function $\sigmaNU^m\fnu^m$.
 It follows the algebraic equation

-in which the unknown is the parametric increment $\De\psi$, discretised in the nodes of the interval $\bI$ according to a collocation method.